 Your volunteers are influential members of your congregation and share a sense of ownership.
-And taking the time to properly train your volunteers helps you stay focused on your growth and helps you anticipate what’s next as it forces you to think through your long game.
+And taking the time to properly train your volunteers in church software helps you stay focused on your growth and helps you anticipate what’s next as it forces you to think through your long game.

 So as you and your team work to improve your ministries and their effectiveness, ask yourself these questions:

 1. How often do you provide orientation training?